levi-wolfssl/wolfssl/fuzz/README.md

 input to make sure the problem that created it is not re-introduced.

 The corpus must be a directory.
-It may have any name, though know that when OSS-Fuzz tries to find corpora, it will assume every directory in the target's directory is a corpus.
+It may have any name, though know that when `export_targets.sh` goes looking for corpora, it will assume every unhidden directory in the target's directory is a corpus.

 The contents of the corpus do not need to conform to any kind of naming scheme, though libFuzzer is happiest when the file's name is the sha1 sum of the file,